Dynamic Symbol Transformation

 • context

-Note: VHDL does support the concept of libraries, which can add 1 level of nested scope to a primary design unit, but for this example we will assume the primary design units are defined within the same library/scope.
+Note: VHDL does support the concept of libraries, which can add 1 level of nested scope to a primary design unit, but this implementation only pushes the namespace clashing problem back 1 level.

-In the following code, the symbol and_gate corresponds to an entity.
+In the following code, the symbol nand_g corresponds to a module.

 );

-Remember that this identifier could appear again at the same namespace level as this exsiting entity in a different VHDL file.
+Remember that this identifier could appear again at the same namespace level (since its global across all source code files), even if it has a different interface/implementation.

-Now imagine you are integrating VHDL code from various existing ips.
-As you instantiate entities within larger entities, you realize there exists another entity named and_gate further down in the hierarchy, but this one has a different behavior and port interface than the previously defined and_gate circuit from the "lab1/" directory.
+Now imagine you are integrating HDL code from various existing ips.
+As you instantiate modules within larger modules, you realize there exists another module named nand_g in the hierarchy, but this one has a different behavior and port interface than the previously defined nand_g circuit from the "lab1/" directory.

 );

-Since the current ip requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which and_gate to be used where.
-It then falls on the developer to rename one of the entities where it is defined and everywhere it is referenced, which introduces additional overhead in time and possibilities for errors.
+Since the current ip requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which nand_g to be used where.
+It then falls on the developer to rename one of the modules where it is defined and everywhere it is referenced, which introduces additional overhead in time and possibilities for errors.
 This problem is solved with DST.

-Imagine the final-project ip has an entity called top_level which is the root of circuit hierarchy.
+Imagine the final-project ip has a module called half_add which is the root of circuit hierarchy.
 From there, it reuses entities from the other ip.

-Notice lab1 and lab3 both have the and_gate entity, but their interfaces and functionality are different as previously mentioned.
+Notice lab1 and lab3 both have the nand_g module, but their interfaces and functionality are different as previously mentioned.
 How can we allow both units in the hierarchy while resolving the namespace clash?

 DST identifies namespace clashes within the current dependency graph and automatically resolve the conflicts to produce a clean unambiguous graph.